A flying beetle in India threatens to push up latte prices

-MADIKERI India It's 10 o'clock in the morning and a dozen workers are uprooting coffee plants, piling them in the corner of a field at M.G.
-Bopanna's plantation in Karnataka where they lie ready to be burned.
+MADIKERI, India, June 24 It's 10 o'clock in the morning and a dozen workers are uprooting coffee plants, piling them in the corner of a field at M.G.
+Bopanna's plantation in southern India where they lie ready to be burned.

 The plants are bursting with green cherries but inside their hard bark lurk destructive white stem borer beetles.
 The bushes have to be destroyed to prevent the tiny winged creature from threatening Bopanna's entire crop of arabica coffee.